-We have entered into an investors' rights agreement, or the IRA, dated August 21, 2020 with certain holders of our convertible preferred stock, including Baker Brothers and its affiliates, OrbiMed and its affiliates, Paul A. Friedman and Kris Vaddi.
-These stockholders are entitled to rights with respect to the registration of their shares under the Securities Act following this offering.
-For a description of these registration rights, see the section entitled "Description of Capital Stock - Registration Rights."
-Additionally, the IRA provides for a participation right to each of Life Sciences, 667, OrbiMed Private Investments VI, LP and its affiliates and certain other holders of our common stock, to a pro rata right to purchase shares of common stock in this offering at the public offering price.
-The IRA further provides that, under certain circumstances in which such entities are unable to participate in this offering, we are required to offer them shares of our common stock through a separate private placement to be concurrent with this offering.
+We have entered into an investors' rights agreement, or the IRA, dated August 21, 2020 with certain holders of our then outstanding convertible preferred stock, including entities with which certain of our executive officers and directors are affiliated.
+These stockholders are entitled to rights with respect to the registration of their shares under the Securities Act.
+For a description of these registration rights, see the section entitled "Description of Capital Stock-Registration Rights."